Bambusaoldhamii/fasta-rbca-resolver/README.md

 2. Open the file: `Fasta RBCA R1.ipynb`

-3. Follow the notebook cells step-by-step.
+3. Follow the notebook step-by-step.

 📂 **Note**: Make sure your FASTA file is placed in the **same directory** as the notebook.
 The script automatically detects the latest `.fasta` file for processing.